 4.2 If psychosocial factors such as grief, loneliness, stigma, and shame or social conditions such as a lack of needed supports for the person and their caregivers are motivating the patient’s request, these will be actively explored.
 Every effort must be made, through palliative care and other means, to alleviate their impact upon the person’s suffering.

-4.1 Partially compliant The Act requires in Clause 3 241.3e that two physicians/nurse practitioners to attest that the person’s subjective experience of enduring and intolerable suffering is the direct and substantial result of a grievous and irremediable medical condition, however the Act does not require consultation with the members of the patient’s extended health care team.
+4.1 Partially compliant Two medical or nurse practitioners must attest that the person’s subjective experience of enduring and intolerable suffering is caused by a serious and incurable illness, disease or disability (clause 3 of the Act, which amends Criminal Code section 241.2(1)(d) and (e) ).
+However, the Act does not require consultation with the patient’s primary care physician or members of their extended health care team.

 5. Arms-Length Authorization

 The request for physician-assisted death is subject to an expedited prior review and authorization by a judge or independent body with expertise in the fields of health care, ethics and law.